MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/pwa-links.md

 [Screen Capture API][pwaScreenCaptureAPI] - Allows the user to grant you a media stream of their screen.

-[Share Target API][pwaShareTargetAPI] - Allows you to register your PWA as a share target to receive shared content.
+[Share Target API][pwaShareTargetAPI] - Lets you register your PWA as a share target to receive shared content.

 [Wake Lock API][pwaWakeLockAPI] - Allows your PWA to keep the screen awake on a device.

-[Web Near-Field Communication API][pwaWebNFCAPI] - Allows you to interact with Near-Field Communication (NFC) tags.
+[Web Near-Field Communication API][pwaWebNFCAPI] - Lets you interact with Near-Field Communication (NFC) tags.

 [Web Share API][pwaWebShareAPI] - Allows you to share URLs and files using the native share UI.

-[Web Shortcuts API][pwaWebShortcutsAPI] - Allows you to create a list of shortcuts, or *jumplists*, for your PWA.
+[Web Shortcuts API][pwaWebShortcutsAPI] - Allows you to create a list of shortcuts, or *jump lists*, for your PWA.

 ## Components

-[2D inking on the web][pwa2DInking] - In just 2 lines of code, add a fast, low-latency inking canvas with an optional toolbar.
+[2D inking on the web][pwa2DInking] - In just two lines of code, add a fast, low-latency inking canvas with an optional toolbar.

 [Agenda Graph Component][pwaAgendaGraphComponent] - Returns calendar events for the signed-in user from the Microsoft Graph API.